xlab-si/xopera-opera/README.rst

   $ python3 -m venv .venv && . .venv/bin/activate
   (.venv) $ pip install opera

-To test if everything is working as expected, we can now try to deploy a hello-world service::
+To test if everything is working as expected, we can now clone xOpera's GitHub repository and try to deploy a hello-world service::

+  (.venv) $ git clone git@github.com:xlab-si/xopera-opera.git
-  (.venv) $ cd examples/hello
+  (.venv) $ cd xopera-opera/examples/hello
   (.venv) $ opera deploy service.yaml

 If nothing went wrong, new empty file has been created at